ESA Phone Number – Call for Benefit advice 0843 515 9427

 In the unfortunate event of an accident or illness, many individuals living in the United Kingdom may find themselves without the ability to find work within the employment sector.
 Although there have been various means by which these individuals can receive benefits from such circumstances.
 The Employment and Support Allowance (or ESA, DWP and DLA which are run by Directgov) is a relatively new feature in the health care system.
-With the aid of this brief summary as well as speaking with a qualified representative through an ESA Phone Number, one can determine whether he or she may be applicable to receive this benefits program.
+With the aid of this brief summary as well as speaking with a qualified representative through an ESA Phone Number, you can determine whether he or she may be applicable to receive this benefits program.
 (ESA Number 0843 515 9327 is a call connection service and has no affiliation with DWP.)

 Employment and Support Allowance is a new type of benefits structure that began to replace claims for Incapacity Benefit and Income Support beginning in October of 2008.
 This fundamental shift in benefits management came about because previously claiming with Incapacity Benefit or Income Support proved challenging and confusing.
 Many applicants can only manage their benefits by calling the ESA Contact Number to help you understand the support and benefit available..

 ESA also allows those with milder disabilities or who are recovering from an illness to more easily be placed back into the workforce.
 Such individuals as those who have had an on-going debilitating illness, or those who suffer from a limiting form of permanent disability.
 These people may have had an acute injury that will take a considerable of time to heal are those who may wish to learn more about this service.
 Again you can do this by calling the ESA Contact Number and speaking with one of our helpful support staff.